ajaygunalan/ajaygunalan.github.io/_includes/projects/past/stoch/src/stoch.md

   1. We need to have a very gool model to produce good determinstic baseline motion which are vital for safety using classical control.
   2. Fine tuning of the motion is more likeable to be better handle by learning based control.

-As mentioned earlier further work on learning and control will be mentioned [here](https://ajaygunalan.github.io/projects/future/control_and_learning.html)
+As mentioned earlier further work on learning and control will be mentioned [**here**](https://ajaygunalan.github.io/projects/future/control_and_learning.html)

 <br>

 #### Why we didn't do what google did ? ####

 Well, getting accurate model is vital, it is not trivial task, for example google disassembled their robot and  weighed each component then, modeled their URDF.
 Our robot rougly costed around 1,200 USD was made out of hobby grade stuff and was very fragile to disassemble.
 Plus we didn't have accurate torque sensor to model the actuator.
 Google had two controller, one high level controller TX2 and another low level motor driver.
 We had three Ubuntu to RPI3 (via MQTT Ethernet) and from RPI3 to Servo (via PWM multiplexer).
-For a perspective MIT Cheetah uses ATI force sensor which is roughly the cost of the entire robot.
+For a perspective MIT Cheetah uses ATI force sensor which is roughly the cost of our entire robot.
 So, we took the end-effector trajectory and used hand-crafted IK solver in Python to run it on our hardware.

 <br>